 After being marginalised during his final season at Old Trafford, Tevez appeared hell-bent on proving himself all over again, becoming City’s talisman soon after his arrival and winning the FA Cup and Premier League.

 A six-month self-imposed exile aside, he was a phenomenon at the Etihad and helped usher in a period of success at the club.

 8. Kyle Walker

-Already a proven right-back at both domestic and international level with Tottenham Hotspur and England respectively, Walker has excelled under the guidance of Guardiola, making himself a key member of a City defence that has conceded just 49 Premier League goals in two seasons.
+Already a proven right-back at both domestic and international level with Tottenham Hotspur and England respectively, Walker has excelled under the guidance of Guardiola, making himself a key member of a City defence that conceded just 81 Premier League goals across the past three seasons.

-Walker has won more in two seasons than he had throughout his entire pre-City career and it is unlikely he will lose his place in the side before the start of next season.
+Walker has won more in three seasons than he had throughout his entire pre-City career and it is unlikely he will lose his place in the side before the start of next season.

 Manchester City goals: 0